UCAR-SEA/SEA-ISS-2025-Continuous-integration-with-research-notebooks/notebooks/why.md

 > A 2019 study found that just 24\% of 863,878 publicly available Jupyter notebooks on GitHub could be successfully re-executed, and only 4\% produced the same results.[^1]

+Due to notebooks wide presence in scientific research, it is important to address the challenges they present.

 [^1]: {cite:t}`pimentel_2019`

 ---
 # Can we do even better?
 Journals require that results are reproducible using the code and data working at the time of publication.
 This necessitates using specific package versions to ensure consistent behavior.
 Hence, we propose going further.

 ```{admonition} Even better!
 The reproducibility maintained with ongoing developments
 ```

 <img src="img/signs-post-solid.svg" width=50>   In next sections you can find solutions developed in our packages.